imp1sh/gosix.net/database/websites/wiki/minecraft.wiki.md

 title: minecraft.wiki
 description: minecraft.wiki Website IPv6 compatibility
 published: true
-date: 2024-01-31T21:23:14
+date: 2024-01-31T21:46:47
 tags: website, rank3
 editor: markdown
 ---

 # minecraft.wiki Website IPv6 compatibility

 > The results shown here are accumulated by automation.
-If you think the data shown is wrong, please contact the administrators.
+If you're convinced the shown data is wrong, please [contact the administrators](/howto/chat).
-> Do not edit this page manually, it will get overwritten.
 {.is-info}

 Minecraft Wiki by Fandom is an extensive resource and community hub where players find information, guides, and updates for the game Minecraft.